Senior Project Guidelines

 A recommended resource for style of a written thesis is The Chicago Manual of Style, 15th edition (or higher).

 Funding for MUS 99d (except for copying and binding costs) is available from the Office of the Dean of Arts and Sciences on a first-come, first-served basis.
 An application form is available on the dean's website.
+Undergraduate Research and Creative Collaborations also offers funding opportunities, including the Fisher Explorer Grants.
 In certain cases, additional funding may be available from the music department and/or the Office of the Arts.

 Submitting a Copy of the Project to University Archives